 Three of the five principals in the project declined to be interviewed for this story.
 Nevada Sunset, LLC assumed the role of host winery.
 The company’s managing member according to the Secretary of State’s business registry is Mike Steedman.
 He has also recently owned a bar called The Studio, located across the street from the site of the planned winery.
 Great Basin Winery, LLC is owned by University of Nevada Associate Professor Adam Hand.
 Neither company agreed to an interview.

 Grape Basin News spoke earlier this year with the partners in the third company.
 Wade Johnston and Joe Bernardo own Basin and Range Wines, LLC.
 All three companies have been licensed to operate by the Federal Alcohol and Tobacco Tax Bureau.

-The 4th Street winery project took shape as the three entities began charting separate courses to their own commercial wineries with tasting rooms.
-Winemaking is a capital-intensive affair, and the aspirants were seeking a cost-effective way to enter the business, according to Basin and Range partner Wade Johnston.
+The 4th Street project took shape as the three entities began charting separate courses to their own commercial wineries with tasting rooms.
+Winemaking is a capital-intensive affair, and the aspirants sought a cost-effective way to enter the business, according to Basin and Range partner Wade Johnston.
 After some discussion, they decided to share a space.
 The model for multi-winery facilities exists nearby in California and elsewhere.

 But it was about more than money, Johnston said.
 For the wine enthusiast, three wineries in one spot is more appealing than one, he told Grape Basin News.

 “To be able to market it as kind of a co-op.
 It’s just more fun (than a stand-alone winery),” Johnston said.
 You get to see more wines, you get to see more winemakers’ approach to wines.”

 Johnston said the group spent 18 months searching for a location.
 They settled on unit B in the 4th Street building, although it required significant upgrades.
 They worked to ensure a layout that would comply with federal alternating proprietorship regulations.
 A lab and a retail tasting room were added.